-First, let’s use The Spruce Eats to get some basic terminology down, in case you’re new to this.
+First, let's get some basic terminology down, in case you're new to this.
 To very briefly summarize a skill set that people spend years mastering, some chefs use their BBQ grills to, well, grill, which means to cook food quickly over a hot fire.
 This is perfect for, say, hamburgers, skirt steaks, or anything else that only needs a few minutes, and it is not too difficult a skill to pick up quickly.

 Barbecuing is different than grilling.
-When you are properly barbecuing, you are cooking large cuts of meat such as pork shoulders and rib roasts on low heat (The Spruce Eats says between “190 and 300 Fahrenheit”) for a few hours.
+When you are properly barbecuing, you are cooking large cuts of meat such as pork shoulders and rib roasts on low heat for a few hours.

-When you are smoking meat, meanwhile, you should be using even lower temperatures (between “125 and 175 Fahrenheit”) for even longer, perhaps even 24 hours, so your food is cooked mostly by smoke.
+When you are smoking meat, meanwhile, you should be using even lower temperatures (between 120 and 180 Fahrenheit) for even longer, perhaps even 24 hours, so your food is cooked mostly by smoke.
 Each of these techniques delivers different flavors, and those flavors can vary based on how you brine and spice your meat and what sort of wood chips, charcoal, or other fuel you use to maintain the fire.

 With that said, here are some grills that are great for cooking, and might look just lovely in your backyard, as recommended by professional pitmasters and barbecue experts.